-From November 1 to April 1, no vehicles may park on any City street between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2" until the street is cleared of snow.
+From November 1 to April 1, no vehicles may park on City streets between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2" until the street is cleared of snow.

 The City is divided into defined plowing routes; within each route, priorities have been established that take into consideration topography, traffic volumes, and usage.
 For instance, more heavily traveled roads and roads adjacent to schools are given priority.
 Plows first clear the center of the roadway; subsequent passes by the plow move the snow onto the boulevard / easement.
 In cul-de-sacs, snow is piled either into the middle or at a predetermined spot within the cul-de-sac.
 Snow stored is cul-de-sacs is removed as time allows.
 The City uses salt and other de-icers when there is hazardous ice or other slippery conditions; however, due to environmental concerns, use of these products is limited.